AlexsLemonade/scpca-nf/external-data-instructions.md

 ### Setting up a profile in the configuration file

 Local running may be sufficient for small jobs or testing, but you will most likely want to run your workflow in a high performance computing environment (HPC), such as an institutional computing cluster or on a cloud service like AWS.
-To do this, we recommend using [Nextflow profiles](https://www.nextflow.io/docs/latest/config.html#config-profiles) to encapsulate settings like the [`executor`](https://www.nextflow.io/docs/latest/executor.html) that will be used to run each process and associated details that may be required, such as queue names or the container engine (i.e. [Docker](https://www.nextflow.io/docs/latest/docker.html) or [Singularity](https://www.nextflow.io/docs/latest/singularity.html)) your system uses.
+To do this, we recommend using [Nextflow profiles](https://www.nextflow.io/docs/latest/config.html#config-profiles) to encapsulate settings like the [`executor`](https://www.nextflow.io/docs/latest/executor.html) that will be used to run each process and associated details that may be required, such as queue names or the container engine (i.e., [Docker](https://www.nextflow.io/docs/latest/docker.html) or [Singularity](https://www.nextflow.io/docs/latest/singularity.html)) your system uses.
 You will likely want to consult your HPC documentation and/or support staff to determine recommended settings.

 In our example template file [user_template.config](https://github.com/AlexsLemonade/scpca-nf/blob/main/examples/user_template.config), we define a profile named `cluster` which could be invoked with the following command: